-In regard to the Typeface Anatomy components (Ci), it should be highlighted that all the axes reveal high levels of consistency, considering their identified characteristics: both studies uniformly show that C1 (Measurement Lines) and C2 (Proportions) present the highest values of consistency (R=8.5, IC=8.6 and R=8.1, IC=8.6, respectively), mostly remaining fixed, namely when logos are displayed in their corporate, formal versions (Figure 8).
-Due to their proximity to the morphological aspects of a visual identity (vide Leitão, Lélis and Mealha, 2014a, 2014b), it was in fact expected that C1 and C2 would perform consistently and to be the less dynamic components.
+In regard to the Typeface Anatomy components (Ci), it should be highlighted that all the axes reveal high levels of consistency, considering their identified characteristics: both studies uniformly show that C1 (Measurement Lines) and C2 (Proportions) present the highest values of consistency (R = 8.5, IC = 8.6 and R = 8.1, IC = 8.6, respectively), mostly remaining fixed, namely when logos are displayed in their corporate, formal versions (Figure 7).
+Due to their proximity to the morphological aspects of a visual identity (see Leitão et al., 2014a, 2014b), it was in fact expected that C1 and C2 would perform consistently and be the less dynamic components.

-On the other hand, when jointly considering the achieved at both studies (grey bars), C5 and C8 (Stroke Connections and Optical Adjustments) seem to be the most subject to variability (7.0 and 6.9 on average, respectively) - although, still, with relatively high levels of consistency, as all components score considerably above 5.0 in both studies.
-In fact, according to Hoefler, these smaller features seem to be the ones that attract higher levels of flexibility so type can adjust to different kinds of media and devices:
+On the other hand, when jointly considering the achieved results in both studies (grey bars), C5 and C8 (Stroke Connections and Optical Adjustments) seem to be the most subject to variability (7.0 and 6.9 on average, respectively) - although, still, with relatively high levels of consistency, as all components score considerably above 5.0 in both studies.
+In fact, according to 'Jonathan Hoefler: Typeface Design' (2019), these smaller features seem to be the ones that attract higher levels of flexibility so type can adjust to different kinds of media and devices: